lakshmi96amz/vqe-transverse-field-ising/README.md

 ## Results

 The VQE workflow successfully converges to the ground-state energy of the frustrated TFIM and produces variational states with high overlap with the exact ground state.
-Ground-state energies are validated against exact diagonalization results for small system sizes, providing a benchmark for the accuracy of the variational approach.
+Ground-state energies are validated against exact diagonalization across both optimizers, providing a quantitative benchmark for variational accuracy.

+Systematic benchmarking of COBYLA and SPSA over 5 independent random initializations shows that COBYLA converges more smoothly on this landscape, while SPSA exhibits larger per-step variance due to its stochastic gradient estimation.
+Both optimizers reach energies close to the ED reference within the 1000-evaluation budget.

 The project demonstrates how frustration and transverse-field strength influence the energy landscape, optimization process, and structure of the ground state.